polterguy/phosphorusfive/core/p5.exp/README.md

   src:New value
 ```

-The above Hyperlisp would change the value of the node with the name of "*".
+The above Hyperlambda would change the value of the node with the name of "*".

 ### Extracting the previous or next sibling node